CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-standalone/multiple-server-with-ha/prerequisites.md

 [^10]: Ships as a windows role within Windows Server 2019.
 [^11]: Ships as a windows role within Windows Server 2016.

+## Additional Load Balancer Server Requirements

+### Alternative Load Balancer Requirements

+Must support a round robin (or similar) method of load balancing to specified ports on 3 nodes.

+* Must be able to health check each node by running a batch script (that runs a PowerShell script which makes an HTTP request) that returns 1 for healthy and 0 for unhealthy.
+* Must be able to access each of the Application Servers.
+* Ideally it should be highly available to avoid a single point of failure in the system.

+## Additional Application Server Requirements

+### Domain Requirements

+All servers must be on the same domain and cannot be domain controllers.

 ### Service Requirements

 The following Windows Services must be running on all Application Servers: